yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apimgr_relnotes/_index.md

 It is important, especially when upgrading from an earlier version, to be aware of the following changes in the behavior or operation of the product in this release.

 <!-- Use this section to describe any changes in the behavior of the product (as a result of features or fixes), for example, new Java system properties in the jvm.xml file.
 This section could also be used for any important information that doesn't fit elsewhere. -->

+### Filebeat v6.2.2

+Filebeat has been updated to use v6.2.2.
+Before installing this update, you must delete the Filebeat folder  `/apigateway/tools/filebeat-5.2.0`.
+When using Filebeat, follow the [official Filebeat documentation](https://www.elastic.co/guide/en/beats/filebeat/6.6/index.html).

 ### OpenJDK JRE